 At their deepest level, most men yearn to participate in the creation of a better world, and so serve their families, loved ones and community.
 How to fulfill this yearning in these complex times is a conundrum that leaves some part of just about every man struggling for clear direction within himself about what it means to be an authentic, healthy man in our society.

 We encourage each man to speak from the heart and relate interpersonally with other group members, valuing respect, active listening and the freedom to choose your own path to your full potential.
-We invite each man, on his own terms, to explore for themselves their own answers to questions around their masculinity.
+We invite each man, on his own terms, to explore for themselves their own answers to questions around their masculinity and humanity.

 We would like you to know......
 If you feel comfortable within your masculine skin; if you feel empowered to speak your truth and follow your heart; if you can respect differences while focusing your thoughts, speech and actions on the common good, then you are privileged to be grounded in a mature model of masculinity.
 If you feel unsure of what it means to be a man in these rapidly changing times, then we want you to know that you are not alone.

-You will find renewed hope!
-Through F2F meetings, in the company of a few good men in their common search for deeper meaning, you are offered an opportunity to explore your own framework and personal experience of the challenge of being a man, in your relationships and today's world, without judgement or condemnation, whilst being moderated by an experienced facilitator.
+Through our weekly meetings, in the company of a few good men in their common search for deeper meaning, you are offered an opportunity to explore your own framework and personal experience of the challenge of being a man, in your relationships and today's world, without judgement or condemnation, whilst being moderated by an experienced facilitator.

 Graham Hocking brings a compassionate focus to the unique challenges faced by men today to support overcoming isolation, loneliness, confusion, anxiety and separation.
 By exploring healthy models of masculinity, men are liberated by learning to embrace the richness of emotional literacy, recover the fullness of their integrity, and integrate the necessary healing to restore their essential wellbeing.

-Venue: Currawong Bush Park Environment Centre: 269 Reynolds Rd Doncaster East Vic 3109
+Currawong Bush Park Conference Room: 269 Reynolds Rd Doncaster East Vic 3109

 Graham has a Graduate Diploma of Relationship Counselling, a Diploma of Health Sciences (Holistic Kinesiology) and a Diploma of Transpersonal Counselling, and has been a group facilitator for many years with the Cairnmillar Institute through their ongoing course 'Human Relations for Everyday Living'.